-Boosting your income is one of two main levers we can pull to fast forward our journey to financial independence.
+Boosting your income is one of two main levers you can pull to increase your savings rate and fast forward your journey to financial independence.
 (The other lever is to decrease your expenses.)

-For most, finding an alternative income stream is not too hard of an undertaking.
-But what if you’re young—say between 15 and 25 years old?
-Those on the lower end of that range are full-time students looking for part-time options to build their savings.
-Those on the higher end of that range may already have a full-time job and find themselves also looking for a part-time money-making gig.
+Finding an alternative income stream is not too hard of an undertaking for most.
+But what if you’re young—say 22 or younger?
+Many of these young people are full-time students looking for part-time options to build their savings.
+Those closer to 22 may already have a full-time job and find themselves also looking for a part-time money-making gig.

-As such, there are two main strategies young people can use to earn extra income: part-time jobs and side hustles.
-For the purpose of this article, we will classify a part-time job as a position where one works for someone else earning a paycheck or cash.
+There are two main strategies young people can use to earn extra income: part-time jobs and side hustles.
+For this article, we will classify a part-time job as a position where one works for someone else, earning a paycheck or cash.
 We will define a side hustle as a money-making method in which one works for oneself.

 Below I list several options for each strategy to help young people supercharge their income.
 Take a look, and see what stands out to you.
 In the end, you only need to choose the one option that sounds best to start growing your savings account balance to new heights.